hydra3333/Pi4NAS64/README.md

      ```
      enter the password we had set for the 'pi' login,
      then enter it again when we see `Retype new SMB password:`

-   - then when we see something like this,
+   - then when we see something like this AGAIN,
      ```
      Before we start the server, we’ll want to set a Samba password.
 Enter we pi password.
      + sudo smbpasswd -a root
      New SMB password:
      ```
-     enter the password we had set for the 'pi' login,
+     again enter the password we had set for the 'pi' login,
      then enter it when we see `Retype new SMB password:`

 ---